Losartan Recalled: List of Recalled Sartan Drugs Continues to Grow

 - Colon/colorectal/intestinal cancer

-If you or a loved one contracted liver, kidney, pancreatic, stomach, colorectal, or bladder cancer after taking Losartan, contact GoldenbergLaw.
+If you or a loved one contracted liver, kidney, stomach, colorectal, or intestinal cancer after taking Losartan, contact GoldenbergLaw.
 Leave the sleepless nights to us.